 In The Antiquities of Ireland, author Edward Ledwich examined medieval accounts that promoted the myths surrounding the holiday: “St. Patrick while an infant, brought a new river from the earth, which cured the blind.
 He produced fire from ice.
 He raised his nurse from the dead.
 He expelled a devil from an heifer, and he changed water into honey.
 These were but the infant sports of this wonder-working Saint.”

-Obvious fables aside, most see nothing wrong in the festivities, national pride, and religious overtones attached to this day.
+Obvious fables aside, most see nothing wrong with the festivities, national pride, and religious overtones attached to this day.
 Yet the holiday’s track record unmistakably shows its true intent.

 In Cleveland, “Fights broke out in Public Square around 3 p.m. and continued for over three hours…The majority of those arrested were teenagers,” NewsNet5 reported.